Chopicalqui and Pisco!

 Day 13: Move to high camp.
 We rest in the afternoon and go to bed early in preparation for another alpine start!

 Day 14: Summit day!!
-We awake before dawn and after a quick breakfast head out onto the glaciated slopes, climbing varying degrees of snow and ice, a ridge line, and a few steep sections, then reach the summit.
+We awake before dawn and after a quick breakfast head out onto the glaciated slopes, climbing varying degrees of snow and ice, a ridge line, and a few steep sections, then reach the summit (6354m/20,846 ft).
 The summit is small and well defined, and a worthy accomplishment!
 We descend and sleep in our intermediate camp.

-Day 17: We drive from Huaraz in our bus to Lima, then depart for home that evening.
-Optional extra night in a hotel and flight the next day.
+Day 16: We drive from Huaraz in our bus to Lima, then depart for home that evening.

 • Airport pickup upon arrival in Lima